powershelllive/TwitchStreamNotifcations/README.md

 * `TwitterConsumerSecret` - Twitter App Consumer API secret.
 * `TwitterAccessToken` - Twitter Access token for the user that wills send out tweets.
 * `TwitterAccessTokenSecret` - Twitter Access Token Secret for the user that wills send out tweets.
+* `DISABLE_NOTIFICATIONS` - When set to `true`, notification event handlers (e.g. `TwitterEventHandler`) will not perform notification actions.
+Used for troubleshooting and debugging.